sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 - Improve English skills (as a second language)
 - Document your solutions

-<small>I'm mostly mentioning [StackOverflow](https://stackoverflow.com/) here because I think it's the most comfortable platform to share knowledge, but everything I write here is relevant to any other platform. </small>
+<small>I'm mostly mentioning [Stack Overflow](https://stackoverflow.com/) here because I think it's the most comfortable platform to share knowledge, but everything I write here is relevant to any other platform. </small>

 ## Points, Credit & Prestige
 Well, I wanted to start with this one because it’s kind of “The elephant in the room”.
 Most of us like getting credit for the things we do and who doesn’t **LOVE** points and ratings?
 I sure do!